mihye-bang/WebMessagePostingApp/README.md

 # WebMessagePostingApp

 Click [HERE](https://web-msgposting-app-xyz.azurewebsites.net/) to try the app!
+(It takes some time to load the page.)

 ## Description